elastic/kibana/docs/development/plugins/data/public/kibana-plugin-plugins-data-public.indexpatternspec.intervalname.md

 ## IndexPatternSpec.intervalName property

+> Warning: This API is now obsolete.
+>
-Deprecated.
+> Deprecated.
 Was used by time range based index patterns
+>

 <b>Signature:</b>